CumulusNetworks/docs/content/cumulus-linux-54/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{< /tab >}}
 {{< /tabs >}}

-You can associate different SVIs with each bridge by changing the `base-interface` value.
-The following example creates SVIs(link VLAN layer 3 addressing) for VLAN 10 in both bridge1 and bridge2:
+You can associate different [SVIs](#vlan-layer-3-addressing) with each bridge by changing the `base-interface` value.
+The following example creates SVIs for VLAN 10 in both bridge1 and bridge2:

 {{< tabs "TabID154 ">}}
 {{< tab "NVUE Commands ">}}